Skip to content

 What Is a Casserole?

-• Baked in the oven
+• Cooked in the oven

 • Thicker, more structured texture